Solid State Bus-Comp: A Large-Scale and Diverse Dataset for Dynamic Range Compressor Virtual Analog Modeling: Solid State Bus-Comp

 \subsection{Dataset Analysis}

-Unlike existing datasets, which primarily utilize noises and analysis signals, Diff-SSL-G-Comp comprises a collection of diversified real-world unmastered songs as the input signals.
+Unlike existing datasets, which primarily utilize noises and analysis signals, Solid State Bus-Comp comprises a collection of diversified real-world unmastered songs as the input signals.
 To quantify this diversity, we use self-supervised learning (SSL) models to investigate and compare their differences in acoustic and semantic feature spaces, following~\cite{emilia},~\cite{emilia-journal}, and~\cite{singnet}.

 Specifically, to analyze the diversity of acoustic features, we leveraged a pre-trained MERT~\cite{mert}~\footnote{\url{https://huggingface.co/m-a-p/MERT-v1-330M}} model to extract the acoustic representation (the 12th layer is used), which captures various acoustic characteristics such as timbre, style, key, etc. For the semantic diversity analysis, we employed a pre-trained w2v-BERT model~\cite{w2vbert}~\footnote{\url{https://huggingface.co/facebook/w2v-bert-2.0}} to generate semantic representations (the last layer is used), capturing melody, lyrics, rhythm, etc. We then applied the Principal Component Analysis (PCA) algorithm to reduce the dimensionality of these representations to two.
 As illustrated in Fig.~\ref{fig:pca}, most sample points in existing datasets are centered in two distant clusters, where the compact one represents the noise signals, and the diffused one represents the test signals (sine, square, triangle waves, and their combinations), and only a few points scattered aside, representing the real-world instrument recordings.
-Compared with the existing datasets, Diff-SSL-G-Comp exhibits a broader dispersion in the cluster representing real-world recordings, indicating richer acoustic and semantic characteristic coverage.
+Compared with the existing datasets, Solid State Bus-Comp exhibits a broader dispersion in the cluster representing real-world recordings, indicating richer acoustic and semantic characteristic coverage.